SB-3735

 Enforcement Authority

-No private right of action is created by this bill.
-Enforcement of the Student Online Personal Protection Act amendments is by the Attorney General under existing 105 ILCS 85/30.
-Enforcement of the School Code biometric provisions and the new Student Educational Technologies Rights Act is through existing State Board of Education oversight and school district compliance mechanisms.
-No new enforcement authority or mechanism is established.
+No private right of action is created by the bill.
+The Student Online Personal Protection Act is enforced by the Attorney General under the Consumer Fraud and Deceptive Business Practices Act.
+The School Code biometric provisions are enforced through the State Board of Education's general oversight authority.
+No specific cure period is stated.

 Penalties